 The Fourth Trimester encompasses the first three months of the baby’s life.

-Think about all of the changes that are happening to your baby now, once outside the womb.
+Think about all the changes happening to your baby now, once outside the womb.

-It may help you to understand a bit more why your baby may need a little extra reassurance and comfort.
+It may help you understand why your baby needs a little extra reassurance and comfort.
 Holding your baby might make you feel more compassionate and less frustrated.

-For almost a year he sat nestled comfortably inside of you with not a care in the world.
-Then suddenly he goes from inside of you to a cold, noisy world.
-Now, he has to wear clothes, which is an entirely new experience.
-He also needs to learn how to eat since he has relied on you for all of his nourishment.
+For almost a year, they sat nestled comfortably inside of you with not a care in the world.
+Then suddenly, they go from inside of you to a cold, noisy world.
+Now, they must wear clothes, which is an entirely new experience.
+They must also learn to eat since they previously relied on you for nourishment.

 Babies Have Immature Neurological Systems